nikolay-dementiev/DMAction/README.md

 ```
 ## Usage

-###
+### Full flow structure
-/*
-An example with two different actions (primaryButtonAction and fallbackButtonAction) combined
+- An example with two different actions (primaryButtonAction and fallbackButtonAction) combined
-into a single execution chain using .retry(1):
+into a single execution chain using `.retry(1)`:
-    - `1` represents the maximum number of retry attempts for primaryButtonAction.
-It will be executed
-        until either it succeeds or the retry limit is reached.
+    - `1` represents the maximum number of retry attempts for `primaryButtonAction`.
+It will be executed until either it succeeds or the retry limit is reached.
-    - If primaryButtonAction fails after the maximum attempts, fallbackButtonAction is triggered
+    - If `primaryButtonAction` fails after the maximum attempts,`fallbackButtonAction` will be triggered via `fallbackTo(...)`.
-        via fallbackTo(...).
-*/
 ```Swift